 The Hershey Public Library welcomes and encourages community members of all ages to take advantage of the many resources the library has to offer.
 In order to provide the best possible library experience for our customers, we ask parents to follow these guidelines for Parent-Library Cooperation:

-- We expect all children under the age of 8 to be accompanied by an adult or a responsible sitter while visiting the library.
+- We expect all children under the age of 12 to be supervised by an individual 14 or older while visiting the library.

 Parents are responsible for their children’s behavior in the library.
 Disruptive children are defined as children who talk loudly, run, are disrespectful toward others, or mistreat library property.
 Disruptive children, attended or unattended, may be asked to leave the library after one warning.

 - We expect all children and teens to use appropriate language and behavior in the library.
 Those who do not will be asked to leave after one warning.

 We expect parents to maintain control of their children while visiting the library.
 Please remember that the library staff’s professional services do not include baby-sitting.